mksaraf/kubernetes-lab-tutorial/content/setup.md

 Make the same for all worker nodes paying attention to set the correct subnet for each node.

-The above configurations will create on the worker node a bridge interface ``cni0`` having the IP address as ``10.38.3.1/24``.
+On the first cluster activation, the above configurations will create on the worker node a bridge interface ``cni0`` having the IP address as ``10.38.3.1/24``.
 All containers running on that worker node, will get an IP in the above subnet having that bridge interface as default gateway.

 ### Configure kubelet
 To configure the kubelet component, create the ``/etc/systemd/system/kubelet.service`` startup file